gambjonny/urrepo/README.md

 # Urrepo

 Urrepo is a monorepo template built for projects that need consistency and organization.
 It uses a set of modern tools to make working with multiple packages straightforward and predictable.
+Designed for frontend-heavy monorepos, Urrepo focuses on developer experience, performance, and maintainability by letting you configure your monorepo explicitly without unnecessary tooling.

 ## Rationale